CoyoteTechWriter/Probka/README.md

 <br>

-5. The website will now ask you to read the verification e-mail.
+5. You will now be asked to read the verification e-mail.
 Go to your mailbox, and read a message with a title **„Verify e-mail and complete registration”**.
 The message will contain the following screen.

 > ***Note***: In case you don’t receive the message, check the Spam folder, or click the **Resend email**  for the verification e-mail to be sent again.